jonleighton/gedit-trailsave/README.md

 A plugin for Gedit 3 to strip trailing whitespace on save.

 This will not work on Gedit 2.
-You can download the Gedit 2 version here: http://users.tkk.fi/~otsaloma/gedit/

 * Authors:
   * Osmo Salomaa wrote original Gedit 2 plugin